cjomalley/ascp/studyguide.md

 MSDS – what information can be found on it, what components MUST it have

 ## Laboratory Management
+Names of regulatory organisations and regulations and what they are for - JCAHO (Joint Commision), CAP, CLIA, etc

 ## Laboratory Equipment & Supplies
 Name all the parts of a microscope